Individualized Policy Evaluation and Learning under Clustered Network Interference: Simulation Studies

-In addition, the differences in variability between the two estimators are much greater for linear and decision-tree policies than those under the treat-nobody policy.
-This is because the variance of policy value estimator depends on the deviation between the baseline policy (i.e., following propensity score) and the (deterministic) policy under evaluation.
-In fact, the variance scales exponentially for the standard IPW estimator and linearly for the proposed addIPW estimator with the magnitude of $\left\{\mathds{1}\{A_{ij}=\pi(\bX_{ij})\}/e_j(A_{ij}\mid \bX_i)\right\}_{j=1}^{M_i}$.
+In addition, the differences in variance between our proposed estimators and the existing IPW estimators are much greater for linear and decision-tree policies than for the treat-nobody policy.
+This is because the variance of a policy value estimator depends on the deviation between the baseline policy (i.e., following propensity score) and the (deterministic) policy to be evaluated.

-If the true optimal policy significantly deviates from the baseline policy, the standard IPW estimator can yield a highly inaccurate estimate of the optimal policy value.
+If the true optimal policy significantly deviates from the baseline policy, the IPW estimator with unknown interference can yield a highly variable estimate of the optimal policy value.
 This in turn can negatively impact the downstream empirical policy optimization.
-This bias-variance trade-off is evident in our findings about policy learning (Figure~\ref{fig:sim:PL}), where learned policies based on the proposed addIPW estimator is more robust than those based on the standard IPW estimator with interference, even when Assumption~\ref{ass:additive} is not met.
+This bias-variance tradeoff is evident in our findings about policy learning (Figure~\ref{fig:sim:PL}), where learned policies based on the proposed estimators are more robust than those based on the existing IPW estimators, even when Assumption~\ref{ass:additive} is not met.